 Many businesses create websites on website builders or use templates for CMS and can handle the preparation on their own.
 But when it comes to integrating with a payment gateway, you need serious back-end development knowledge, and any mistake can hurt your wallet and online payment security.

-You need to soberly assess your technical resources at the stage of choosing a payment partner.
+You need to assess your technical resources when choosing a payment partner critically.
 If there are no full-time developers, it is better to abandon the idea of direct cooperation with banks.
-The lack of technical support and the lengthy procedure for resolving emerging issues — and questions will arise almost daily — will play against the company.